utilmeta/utilmeta-py/docs/en/guide/api-route.md

 )
 ```

-There are two parameters in the initialization parameters of the UtllMeta service to mount the root API
+There are two parameters in the initialization of UtllMeta service to mount the root API

 * `api`: Pass in the root API class or its reference string.
-*  `route`: The path of the root API mount, which is empty by default, namely
+* `route`: The path of the root API, which is empty by default

-For example, when your service runs at the `127.0.0.1:8000` address, the address of the root API is at `127.0.0.1:8000/api`, and the address of the interface whose path is `hello` defined on it is at.
+For example, when your service runs at the `127.0.0.1:8000` address, the url of the root API is at `127.0.0.1:8000/api`, and the url of the `hello` endpoint is `127.0.0.1:8000/api/hello`

-Alternatively, you can use ** Reference string ** the mount root API in the following way
+Alternatively, you can use **Reference string** to mount root API in the following way

-=== “main.py”
+=== "main.py"
 	```python
 	from utilmeta import UtilMeta
 	import django